Aiven-Open/jdbc-connector-for-apache-kafka/docs/source_config_options.rst

   * Type: string
   * Importance: high

-``table.types``
-  By default, the JDBC connector will only detect tables with type TABLE from the source Database.
-This config allows a command separated list of table types to extract.
-Options include:

-  * TABLE

-  * VIEW

-  * SYSTEM TABLE

-  * GLOBAL TEMPORARY

-  * LOCAL TEMPORARY

-  * ALIAS

-  * SYNONYM

-  In most cases it only makes sense to have either TABLE or VIEW.

-  * Type: list
-  * Default: TABLE
-  * Importance: low

 ``timestamp.delay.interval.ms``
   How long to wait after a row with certain timestamp appears before we include it in the result.
 You may choose to add some delay to allow transactions with earlier timestamp to complete.
 The first execution will fetch all available records (i.e. starting at timestamp 0) until current time minus the delay.
 Every following execution will get data from the last time we fetched until current time minus the delay.